 How much do you need?

-The amount of fluid you need depends on many things including the weather, how much physical activity you do and your age, but European recommendations suggest 1.6L of fluid per day for women (about 8 200ml glasses) and 2L of fluid per day for men (about 10 200ml glasses).
+The amount of fluid you need depends on many things including the weather, how much physical activity you do and your age, but the Eatwell Guide suggest 6-8 glasses of fluid per day.
 This is on top of the water provided by food you eat.
 You can get water from nearly all fluid that you drink, apart from stronger alcoholic drinks such as wine and spirits.

 Can you drink too much?